Z-150/Z-150/README.md

 Hello!
 I am a vocational high school student from Indonesia 🇮🇩 who is very interested in software development, web technology exploration, and Linux system configuration.

 - 🔭 **Do:** Rest api 4 downloader ready on: <a href="https://github.com/z-150/rest4api">click here</a>.
-- 🌱 **Sedang mempelajari:** Integrasi payment gateway (Midtrans) di Laravel & optimasi konfigurasi Ubuntu.
+- 🌱 **learning:** Script bot in WhatsApp and Telegram & optimasi configuration Ubuntu.
-- 💬 **Tanya saya tentang:** PHP, Laravel, Node.js, atau cara bertahan di bootcamp coding kelas 10!
-- 🕹️ **Fun Fact:** Saat tidak sedang coding, saya biasanya menonton anime atau bereksperimen dengan logika game di Scratch.

 ---

 ### 🪄 Kekuatan Sihir (Skills)